emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## Cooperation of logserver and antivirus program

-Energy Logserver utilizes a high disk I/O throughput for its typical indexing tasks.
+ITRS Log Analytics utilizes a high disk I/O throughput for its typical indexing tasks.
 Specifically, disk write operations are highly intensive.
 These I/O writes can conflict with any product that installs a driver intermediary between our software and the operating system, such as antivirus software that scans when the application accesses mass storage.

-When running Energy Logserver or its component on a computer with antivirus software installed, it is necessary to exclude all Energy software processes, including directories such as the installation directory, from any kind of scanning when accessing application resources.
+When running ITRS Log Analytics or its component on a computer with antivirus software installed, it is necessary to exclude all Energy software processes, including directories such as the installation directory, from any kind of scanning when accessing application resources.

 **Directories to exclude:**
 -        /usr/share/elasticsearch